GuillaumeSeren/videoEncoder/README.md

 - Make a demo sample (3s).
 - Take a screenshot to create a poster.
 - Add a watermark, on the video.
-- Configure bitrate, size, cucurrent threads.
+- Configure bitrate, size, concurrent threads.
 - Output a log.

 ## Participate !